What information we hold and what we do with it

 You have the following legal rights in relation to the personal information we hold about you:

-Please note that your request to restrict processing or to erase your data can be overridden in certain circumstances.
+Please note that your objection to processing, and/or your request to restrict processing or to erase your personal information, can be overridden in certain circumstances.

-Make a complaint - if you are not satisfied with our response to any query you raise with us, or you believe we are processing your personal data in a way which is inconsistent with the law, you can complain to the Information Commissioner’s Office whose helpline number is: 0303 123 1113.
-The details for the ico’s website are ico.org.uk.
+Make a complaint - if you are not satisfied with our response to any query you raise with us, or you believe we are processing your personal data in a way which is inconsistent with the law, you can complain to the Information Commissioner’s Office (“the ICO”) whose helpline number is: 0303 123 1113.
+The details for the ICO’s website are ico.org.uk.

 12 Who to contact about your personal data